Today's History Trivia for February 3

 1996 Audrey Meadows b.
 1922 (Audrey Cotter), American actress.
 TV: The Honeymooners (1955-56, Alice Kramden).

 1991 Nancy Kulp b.
 1921 American actress.
 TV: The Beverly Hillbillies (Jane Hathaway).

 1989 John Cassavetes b.
 1929 American actor.
 He wrote and directed Faces (1968) and A Woman Under the Influence (1974).

 1925 Oliver Heaviside b.
-1850 English physicist, made long-distance telephone operation practical, predicted the increase in mass of an electric charge moving at high velocity, and predicted the existence of the ionosphere.
+1850 English physicist.
+He made long-distance telephone operation practical, predicted the increase in mass of an electric charge moving at high velocity, and predicted the existence of the ionosphere.

 1889 Belle Starr b.
 1848 (Myra Belle Shirley), American outlaw, horse thief, "The Bandit Queen."
 Her 18-year-old son, Eddie Reed, is believed by some historians to be the one who killed her while she was riding in Montana.

 1468 Johann Gutenberg b. circa 1398 German inventor.
 He and Lauren Janszoon Koster invented printing with movable type.